Ancient History Playlist

 Fun Facts

-Painted Grey Ware pottery is often linked with the epic Mahabharata sites like Hastinapura.
+Painted Grey Ware pottery often aligns with sites remembered in the Mahabharata tradition (e.g., Hastinapura).

 Mains Key Points